Tag: developer-friendly security

 kubectl logs deployment/api-service

-This example shows how a step-by-step approach can streamline incident response, ensuring the issue is mitigated while gathering enough data for further analysis.
+This example shows how a step-by-step approach can simplify incident response, ensuring the issue is mitigated while gathering enough data for further analysis.

 Common Pitfalls and How to Avoid Them